sdvickers98/markdown-toc/README.md

 ## Usage
 ```
-./markdown-toc.sh <markdown file>
+./markdown-toc_v2.sh <markdown file>
 ```
 The table of contents will be generated in markdown format and printed out in the shell.
 Simply copy the output and paste it into your markdown file.
-Be sure to make corrections for situations like those mentioned above.